 As with any muscle group; you’re going to need a combination of both compound and isolation exercises; some are always going to be more effective than others across different areas and for very different reasons.

-You need to perform the exercises that are specifically going to lead to enhanced size and appearance; for that reason there’s no point in asking you to perform three rep max clean and presses or to torture yourself through an intense set of push presses.
+You need to perform the exercises that are specifically going to lead to enhanced size and appearance rather than for strength.
+That's why most of the rep ranges will be range anywhere from 6 - 15 reps rather than 3 reps.
 This is all about growth over strength.
 The two are very different goals.

 With this in mind; let’s take a look at some of the most effective exercises you’ll need to perform.

-Here are hands down some of the best compound exercises to develop wider shoulders:
+Here are hands down some of the best compound and isolation exercises to develop wider shoulders.